MBBS in Italy

 Medical PG in Germany

 PG in Germany after MBBS in Italy is another great option, though it requires you to learn the German language.
-Of the 6 levels starting from A1 to C2, you need to clear A1 and A2 which would qualify you to apply for the visa.
+Of the 6 levels starting from A1 to C2, you need to clear A1 and A2, qualifying you to apply for the visa.

-Once the Language formalities are done, you get into the phase where you do Observer-ship from a German hospital approved by the German Medical Council.
-This is followed by Residency.
+Once the Language formalities are done, you get into the phase where you do an Observer-ship from a German hospital approved by the German Medical Council.
+Residency follows this.

 No, there is no age restriction on applying to medical school.
 Students of all ages are eligible to study medicine in Italy.